Kondo overscreening in the presence of superconductivity: Introduction

 However, exact non-perturbative solutions are still scarce when the effect of a single quantum impurity is considered in strongly interacting quantum field theories describing many condensed matter systems of interest like superconductors~\cite{KScuevas2001kondo,KSmuller1971kondo,KSborkowski1992kondo,KSsteglich2016foundations,Shiba,Yu,Rusinov,pasnoori2022rise,pasnoori2020kondo} and spin liquids~\cite{SPINLIQUIDkim2008kondo,SPINLIQUIDchen2022exotic,florens2006kondo} or recently introduced particle physics problem of Kondo effect in quantum chromodynamics (QCD)~\cite{QCDPhysRevC.88.015201,QCDPhysRevD.92.065003} where a heavier quark (c,b) acts as an impurity in a quantum matter made up of light quarks (u,d,s) at extreme densities.

-In this work, we consider a single impurity in a strongly correlated 1+1dimensional field theory described by a generalized Gross-Neveu-like $O(3)$ invariant color interaction first studied in~\cite{andrei1984dynamical}.
-The Gross-Neveu model was studied as a model of elementary particles that is asymptotically free and where dynamical symmetry breaking takes place, giving mass to the fermions~\cite{gross1974dynamical,NJPhysRev.122.345,NJPhysRev.124.246,andrei1979diagonalization}.
-Likewise, the model can also be viewed as a model of superconductivity~\cite{liu2019superconductivity,thies2006relativistic,kalinkin2003phase,PRPPhysRevB.105.174517,marino1986relativistic} where an attractive interaction among left and right moving fermions dynamically generates a superconducting mass gap $\Delta=2m$, where $m$ is the mass of a single spinon (kink) excitation.

-Notice that in $1+1$ dimensions, spontaneous breaking of a continuous symmetry \cite{MW-PhysRevLett.17.1133} and the existence of a Goldstone boson is, according to Coleman's theorem \cite{coleman1973there}, not possible.
-Thus, the dynamical mass generation in this model is associated with a decoupled O(1) bosonic zero mode, which leads to power decay of the fermionic correlation functions \cite{witten1978chiral}.
+We begin by studying a single impurity in a strongly correlated 1+1-dimensional field theory described by an attractive 4-fermion $O(3)$ invariant color interaction first studied in~\cite{andrei1984dynamical}.
+The O(3) model generalizes the standard SU(2) Gross-Neveu model that was introduced as a model of elementary particles that is asymptotically free and where dynamical symmetry breaking takes place, giving mass to the fermions~\cite{gross1974dynamical,NJPhysRev.122.345,NJPhysRev.124.246,andrei1979diagonalization}.
+Likewise, the model can be viewed as a model of superconductivity~\cite{liu2019superconductivity,thies2006relativistic,kalinkin2003phase,PRPPhysRevB.105.174517,marino1986relativistic} where the attractive interaction among left and right-moving fermions dynamically generates a superconducting mass gap $\Delta=2m$, where $m$ is the mass of a single spinon (kink) excitation.
+However, since in $1+1$ dimensions the spontaneous breaking of a continuous symmetry \cite{MW-PhysRevLett.17.1133} and the existence of a Goldstone boson is not possible, according to Coleman's theorem \cite{coleman1973there}, the dynamical mass generation in this model is associated with a decoupled O(1) bosonic zero mode, which leads to power decay of the fermionic correlation functions \cite{witten1978chiral}.

-The model considered in this work can also be viewed as a toy model of QCD Kondo or as a model of the Kondo effect in one-dimensional superconducting wire.
+The model considered in this work can also be viewed as a toy model of QCD Kondo or as a model of the Kondo effect in a one-dimensional superconducting wire.
 Using Bethe Ansatz, we shall provide exact non-perturbative results examining the role of bulk strong interaction on the Kondo effect.
-We shall return to the $SU(3)$ Gross-Neveu model with impurity as a more realistic description of the QCD Kondo problem in a subsequent paper.
+We address the $SU(3)$ Gross–Neveu model with impurity as a realistic description of the QCD Kondo problem in Ref.~\cite{Kattel:2025hgk}.